cost-optimised-cloud 4 min read

 What This Is Not

 This is not a FinOps hire.
 A FinOps function without workload ownership accountability produces reports.
 Reports without owners produce nothing.
 The FinOps discipline is valuable — but it works when it is operating within a structure that has already established who is accountable.
-Without that structure, FinOps is a very sophisticated way of producing cost data that nobody acts on.

 This is not a cost-cutting exercise.
 The goal is not to spend less — it is to spend with visibility and intent.
 Some workloads will be reviewed and found to be good value.
 Others will not.
 That distinction cannot be made without the structure to make it in.